kovasb/gamma/README.md

 # "Hello Triangle" Tutorial

-See the [Hello Triangle example project](https://github.com/kovasb/gamma-hello-triangle) for a batteries-included version, including the WebGL boilerplate for webgl context initialization.
+See the [Hello Triangle example project](https://github.com/kovasb/gamma-hello-triangle) for a batteries-included version that will draw to screen.

+At the repl,
 ```clojure
 (require '[gamma.api :as g])
 (require '[gamma.program :as p])